IgorSadoune/Implementing-a-Hierarchical-Deep-Learning-Approach-for-Simulating-multilevel-Auction-Data/readme.md

 `pip install -r requirements.txt`

-If for some reason an error occurs with one package, the following command
+If for some reason an error occurs with one package, the following command will allow you to install the subsequent packages in the list:

 - On Mac/Linux:
   `while read package; do